Spider plants are known for being low maintenance, adaptable and frankly, downright hard to kill!

 Common Watering Mistakes:

 - Underwatering: Leaves turning brown at the tips?
-You might be underwatering or exposing the plant to too much dry air.
+That could be either underwatering or that your spider plant is getting too much dry air.

 The Best Soil for Spider Plants

-Spider plants aren’t particularly picky about soil but they do appreciate good drainage.
+The soil itself isn’t a major issue for spider plants but it must drain well.
 A light, well draining potting mix is all you need.

 Ideal Soil Mixture: